 I am currently a researcher with the Medical Devices team at Microsoft where we are exploring new devices, algorithms and software for recording meaningful physiologic singals from the human body and using those signals to help people get healthier.

-I am currently a graduate student in the Bioengineering department at UW, working with Jeff Ojemann of the Neurosurgery department and Rajesh Rao of the Computer Science department.
-From the 10,000 foot view, my research centers around how we can make brain-computer interfaces work better; specifically, I am focused on how distributed (i.e. extra-motor) population-level cortical signals can be leveraged to make BCIs more effective.
-This is a neat line of work, because it combines machine learning, software development and cognitive neuroscience - with a bunch of digital signal processing, data science and circuit design thrown in.
+Recently, I received my PhD from Bioengineering department at UW, where I worked with Jeff Ojemann of the Neurosurgery department and Rajesh Rao of the Computer Science department.
+From the 10,000 foot view, my research centered around how we can make brain-computer interfaces work better; specifically, I focused on how distributed (i.e. extra-motor) population-level cortical signals can be leveraged to make BCIs more effective.
+This was a neat line of work, because it combined machine learning, software development and cognitive neuroscience - with a bunch of digital signal processing, data science and circuit design thrown in.

 Previously, I received two B.S. degrees in computer and electrical engineering from North Carolina State University in Raleigh, NC.
 After completing my undergraduate work, I was fortunate to have a variety of adventures before begninning graduate school.
 I worked in a research lab in Milan, Italy helping develop an automated stroke rehabilitation system.
 I also worked for a biopharmaceutical OEM in Apex, NC, played music professionally and spent a year and a half building homes for impoverished families in Costa Rica with my awesome wife, Leslie.

-Contact: jdwander . at . uw.edu / Linkedin
+Contact: miah . at . microsoft.com / Linkedin